-The Large Synoptic Survey Telescope (LSST) will peer into space as no other telescope can.
-This new facility will create an unparalleled wide-field astronomical survey of our universe – wider and deeper in volume than all previous telescopes combined.
-The combination of a 3200 megapixel camera sensor array, a powerful supercomputer, a cutting-edge data processing and distribution network, and a massive telescope stationed on a mountaintop in Chile promises to cast light on mysteries fundamental to our understanding of the universe.
+The combination of a 3,200 megapixel camera sensor array, a powerful supercomputer, a sophisticated data processing and distribution network, and a massive telescope stationed on a mountaintop in Chile promises to cast light on mysteries fundamental to our understanding of the universe.
 From the distant signatures of dark energy to the dangers of near-earth asteroids, LSST will capture it all.
-Three central considerations dictated the design of LSST: wide, fast, and deep.
+Three central considerations dictated the design of LSST: that it be wide, fast, and deep.

-WIDE A 3.5-degree field of view will produce a complete survey of the entire night sky every three days, an impossible task for a smaller device.
+WIDEA 3.5-degree field of view, more than 40 times the area of the full moon, will produce a complete survey of the entire night sky every three days, an impossible task for a smaller device.

-The known forms of matter and types of energy experienced here on Earth account for only 4 percent of the universe.
-The remaining 96 percent, though central to the history and future of the cosmos, remains shrouded in mystery.
+The known forms of matter and types of energy experienced here on Earth account for only four percent of the universe.
+The remaining 96 percent—though central to the history and future of the cosmos—remains shrouded in mystery.
 Two tremendous unknowns present one of the most tantalizing and essential questions in physics: What are dark energy and dark matter?
 LSST aims to expose both.

 Dark Energy: Something is driving the universe apart, accelerating the expansion begun by the Big Bang.
 This force accounts for 70 percent of the cosmos, yet is invisible and can only be “seen” by its effects on space.
 Because LSST is able to track cosmic movements over time, its images will provide some of the most precise measurements ever of our universe’s inflation.
 Light appears to stretch at the distant edges of space, a phenomenon known as redshift, and LSST may offer the key to understanding the cosmic anti-gravity behind it.

-From its mountaintop site, LSST will image the entire visible sky every few nights, capturing changes over time from seconds to years.
-Ultimately, after 10 years of observation, a stunning time-lapse movie of the universe will be created.
+From its mountaintop site, the LSST camera will image the entire visible sky every few nights, capturing changes over time from seconds to years.
+Ultimately, after 10 years of observation, the LSST camera will enable scientists to create a stunning time-lapse movie of the universe.

-As the LSST stitches together thousands of images of billions of galaxies, it will process and upload that information for applications beyond pure research.
-Frequent and real time updates—100 thousand a night—announcing the drift of a planet or the flicker of a dying star will be made available to both research institutions and interested astronomers.
+As the Rubin Observatory stitches together thousands of images of billions of galaxies, it will process and upload that information for applications beyond pure research.
+Frequent and real time updates—100,000 a night—announcing the drift of a planet or the flicker of a dying star will be made available to both research institutions and interested astronomers.

 Get the latest updates and learn more at LSST.org